ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## The Incident Lifecycle

+The incident model clearly separately incident instance lifecycle from operator incident lifecycle. o Incident instance lifecycle: The incident instrumentation that control incident raised, updated and cleared. o Operator incident lifecycle: Operators acting upon incident with rpcs like acknowledged, diagnosed and resolved.

 ### Incident Instance Lifecycle

 From an incident instance perspective, an incident can have the following lifecycle: 'raised', 'updated', 'cleared'.
-When an incident is generated, the status is 'raised'.
-If the status changes after the incident is generated, (for example, self-diagnosis, diagnosis command issued by the client, or any other condition causes the status to change but does not reach the 'cleared' level.) , the status changes to 'updated'.
+When an incident instance is firstly generated, the status is 'raised'.
+If the status changes after the incident instance is generated, (for example, self-diagnosis, diagnosis command issued by the client, or any other condition causes the status to change but does not reach the 'cleared' level.) , the status changes to 'updated'.
 When an incident is successfully resolved, the status changes to 'cleared'.

 ### Operator Incident Lifecycle

+Operators can act upon incident with incident rpcs.
 From an operator perspective, the lifecycle of an incident instance includes 'acknowledged', 'diagnosed', and 'resolved'.

-When an incident instance is generated, the operator SHOULD acknowledge the incident.
-And then the operator attempts to diagnose the incident (for example, find out the root cause and affected components).
+When an incident instance is generated, the operator SHOULD acknowledge the incident with 'incident-acknowledge' rpc.
+And then the operator attempts to diagnose the incident with 'incident-diagnose' rpc (for example, find out the root cause and affected components).
 Diagnosis is not mandatory.
 If the root cause and affected components are known when the incident is generated, diagnosis is not required.
-After locating the root cause and affected components, operator can try to resolve the incident.
+After locating the root cause and affected components, operator can try to resolve the incident by invoking 'incident-resolve' rpc.

 # Incident Data Model Design